Man Utd, Liverpool, Arsenal and Tottenham join Chelsea and Manchester City in leaving European Super League

 We can confirm that we have formally commenced procedures to withdraw from the group developing proposals for a European Super League (ESL).#THFC ⚪️ #COYS— Tottenham Hotspur (@SpursOfficial) April 20, 2021

-Chelsea, whose fans protested against the planned breakaway league outside Stamford Bridge ahead of Tuesday's Premier League match against Brighton, are understood to have changed their mind because of the overwhelming negative worldwide reaction.
+Chelsea, who are understood to have backtracked on the Super League plans because of the overwhelming negative worldwide reaction, were the final Premier League side to officially confirm their withdrawal.

-According to Sky Sports' Kaveh Solhekol, the "totally negative reaction to ESL plans was in danger of totally overshadowing all the good work the club does in the community.
+A statement in the early hours of Wednesday morning said: "We have now had time to consider the matter fully and have decided that our continued participation in these plans would not be in the best interests of the club, our supporters or the wider football community."

-"Chelsea made a last-minute decision last week to join the ESL.
-They now regret the decision and accept it was a mistake.
-They felt they had to 'jump on the train because it was leaving the station'.
-Turned out it was a train to nowhere."
+The Blues were also believed to feel that reaction to the Super League plans was in danger of overshadowing the work they carry out in the community.

-The competition's announcement on Sunday, made by 12 founding clubs - including Manchester United, City, Liverpool, Chelsea, Arsenal and Tottenham from the Premier League - was met with widespread criticism.
+The competition's announcement on Sunday, made by 12 founding clubs - the Premier League's 'big six', plus Real Madrid, Atletico Madrid, Barcelona, Juventus, AC Milan and Inter Milan - was met with widespread condemnation.

 Prime Minister Boris Johnson vowed to "thwart" the competition, likening it to a "cartel", while the other 14 Premier League clubs rejected the proposal and UEFA threatened potential sanctions on the rebel group.